 Especially it works when we come down to the client’s pain.
-Deev Manicum from Dell Boomi is talking how the understanding of good texts has been formed.
+Deev Manicum from Dell Boomi is talking about how the understanding of good texts has been formed.
 ‘Earlier, we created content that details the product and its properties.
-But afterwards our team realized that it was necessary to share articles demonstrating consumer pain points’.
-Of course, the transition from a functional description to a focus on solving the problem allows you to show more thouroughly the values of the company.
+But afterward, our team realized that it was necessary to share articles demonstrating consumer pain points’.
+Of course, the transition from a functional description to a focus on solving the problem allows you to show more thoroughly the values of the company.

 How to build content based on consumer needs?